The Morgan Medal recognizes a distinguished doctoral dissertation in glass or ceramics.

 Nomination Process

-• Nominations should be made by a person very familiar with the student’s work such as the research supervisor.
-It is expected the student will collaborate in the preparation of the nomination package.
+Nominations should be made by a person very familiar with the student’s work such as the research supervisor.
+Self-nominations are not permitted but the student is expected to collaborate in the preparation of the nomination package.
+Nominations must be in English.
+A nomination form is available on the ACerS website, in the Awards Portal.

-• Nominations must include the following:
+Nominations must include the following:

-• CV or bio of 1 page, including significant publications and presentations relevant to the dissertation.
+i.
+CV or bio of 1 page, including significant publications and presentations relevant to the dissertation.

-• Abstract of 1,000 to 3,000 words plus no more than 2 pages of figures, including the following 3 sections.
+ii.
+Abstract of 1,000 to 3,000 words plus no more than 2 pages of figures, including the following 3 sections.

-• Statement of the problem.
+a) Statement of the problem

-• Summary of the research and results, including any new techniques developed and collaborations.
+b) Summary of the research and results, including any new techniques developed and collaborations.

-• Impact of the research.
+c) Impact of the research

-• Two letters of recommendation – one from a) and one from either b) or c) below:
+iii.
+Two letters of recommendation – one from a) and one from either b) or c) below:

-a.
-Letter from the supervisor which confirms that the dissertation and all requirements for graduation have been met, and which summarizes the key points of the nomination.
+a) Letter from the supervisor which confirms that the dissertation and all requirements for graduation have been met, and which summarizes the key points of the nomination

-b.
-Letter from a member of the dissertation committee which provides an independent opinion on the value of the dissertation.
+b) Letter from a member of the dissertation committee which provides an independent opinion on the value of the dissertation

-c.
-Letter from an external person familiar with the work which summarizes the impact of the work.
+c) Letter from an external person familiar with the work which summarizes the impact of the work.

-• Copies of accepted and published papers directly relevant to the dissertation.
+iv.
+Copies of accepted and published papers directly relevant to the dissertation.

 Contact